| Name | Title | Contact Details |

 Associate Vice Chancellor of Diversity and Inclusion and Chief Diversity Officer | Profile |

-Tri-Valley University is a Pleasanton, CA-based company in the Education sector.
+San Francisco Marine Exchange is a San Francisco, CA-based company in the Education sector.